simhoteps/simhoteps/README.md

 ## Hi there I am Zühal 👋
 ### Frontend Developer (React-React Netive)

 Hello!
 I'm Zühal, a front-end developer successfully transferring my aesthetic understanding and coordination skills from my background in architecture and diverse disciplines.
 Since 2021, I have been continuously improving myself, particularly by working with technologies like React.js.
 Actively participating in team collaborations under the Scrum methodology, I have successfully managed projects.
 Currently, I am focused on advancing my front-end career, embracing continuous learning, and generating creative solutions.
-I am always open for communication!

 In addition, I love learning and working with an open mind to discover new ideas.
 If you'd like to get in touch with me or work together, please feel free to [contact me!](mailto:ixivore@gmail.com)